Toggle menu

 When the occupier of a property dies, an exemption may apply from the date of death.

-If you have to move out of your home to either receive care, or to provide care, there may be a reduction due.
+If you have moved out of your home to either receive care, or to provide care, there may be a reduction in Council Tax due on your property.

-If your property is unoccupied and unfurnished, you might be entitled to a 100% discount for up to two months.
+If your property is unoccupied and unfurnished, you may be eligible to a 100% discount for up to two months.

 We can reduce your Council Tax in exceptional cases.
 We can only do this for circumstances covered in our policy.